tmhglnd/eppEditor/doc/semaIR.md

 # **MAIA - Audio Livecoding Language in the Browser**

 *This language is forked from the [SEMA project](https://github.com/mimic-sussex/eppEditor).
-It has a different grammar and various extra functionalities in the sound engine.
-SEMa is a Livecoding Language Design Platform.
+SEMA is a Livecoding Language Design Platform created by the amazing team from the [MIMIC Project](https://mimicproject.com/about).
 Sema is a playground where you can rapid prototype mini-languages for live coding that integrate signal synthesis, machine learning and machine listening.*

+MAIA has a grammar that focuses on readability and various extra functionalities in the sound engine then the original SEMA grammar.
+It has more abstracted functions (such as synths) and a few more 'musical' methods that generate rhythms.

 ## Content